Whiteknight/whiteknight.github.com/drafts/rosella_website.md

 GSoC students might be able to make use of some of these tools, and I want to give them plenty of documentation to pour over if they do.

-The first Rosella release will contain eight different libraries: Core, Action, Container, Proxy, Test, Harness, MockObject, and Winxed (the library, not the language compiler).
+The first Rosella release will contain nine different libraries: Core, Action, Container, Proxy, Test, Harness, MockObject, Event, and Winxed (the library, not the language compiler).
 All eight of these are described and documented on the website, including high-level overviews, explanations of the various functionality, and a growing handfull of code examples.

 Future releases of Rosella will likely include fun new libraries.
 I have about a half dozen more libraries in various stages of development, and at least